 Maintaining a neutral posture while sitting or standing may benefit overall back health.
 A neutral posture places the head and spine in alignment, with the ears directly over the shoulders.

-Other ways to reduce strain on the back include:
+Other ways to protect the back

-- lifting heavy objects by bending the knees, rather than the back
+- lifting heavy objects by bending the knees rather than the back

-- avoiding sitting for extended periods, especially at work
+- avoiding sitting for long periods

 - maintaining a moderate weight